quentin-st/Simple-Backup-Script/README.md

 # Simple-Backup-Script
 The purpose of this script is to offer a generic way to backup files or databases and send those backups to remote hosts.

+## Prerequisites
+This script relies on the `pysftp` module:

+    sudo pip install pysftp

 ## How does it works?
 There are two customizable steps in this process: